gabrieldansereau/ms_betadiversity_hotspots/manuscript.md

 studies have previously found a significant relationship between presence-absence LCBD values and richness, but not between abundance LCBD values and richness [@daSilva2014LocReg; @Heino2017ExpSpe].
-In a presence-absence context, in contrast with one based on abundance and count data, our results tend to confirm that species richness is probably the most important element to determine the LCBD value.
+In a presence-absence context, our results tend to confirm that species richness is probably the most important element to determine the LCBD value.
 In a species-rich region, such as our Northeast one (median richness of 23), the only way to stand out is to have few species.
 On the other hand, in a species-poor region, sites with higher richness can also be unique, yet still less than the sites with the lowest richness.
 In other words, the method identifies the poorest sites as the most unique in both species-rich and species-poor regions while only identifying rich sites as unique in the species-poor region.
 Extremely-rich sites could, in theory, have high LCBD values, but such sites may be rare given ecological constraints and species niche preferences.
 It is unlikely that all species present at the regional level would cohabit in a single site given their different niche requirements.
 However, on presence-absence data, the number of species present is the only way to introduce variance (while on abundance data, the variation could come from the species counts).
 Therefore, the curvilinear form may depend on how big the contrast will be between the region's median richness and its richest ecologically possible sites.

 The variation in the LCBD-richness relationship when scaling up and changing the overall study extent shows that the uniqueness patterns highlighted are not